emqx/emqx-docs/en_US/getting-started/getting-started.md

 Now that you have successfully started EMQX, you can continue to test the connection and message services with MQTTX.

 [MQTTX](https://mqttx.app) is an elegant cross-platform MQTT 5.0 desktop client, running on macOS, Linux, and Windows.
-By utilizing a chat style of user interface, MQTTX allows users to quickly create connections and save multiple clients, which facilitates users to quickly test the MQTT/MQTTS connection, as well as the subscription and publication of MQTT messages.
+Users can quickly create connections and save multiple clients through a chat-style user interface of MQTTX.
+Users can also test the MQTT/MQTTS connection, and the subscription and the publication of MQTT messages.

 This section introduces how to verify the connection with [MQTTX Web](https://mqttx.app/web), the browser-based MQTT 5.0 WebSocket client tool, with zero need to download or install any application.